 We drove through the park ourselves again, following the main route while stopping at certain viewpoints to take some photographs and hike up a few hills for even better views.
 The many sandstone sculptures don’t seem to stop.
 They’re spread out over such a big valley, that it feels like there are millions.

-Some stops you really shouldn’t miss while at Bryce: The Natural Bridge (photo below), Farview Point, Sunset and Sunset Point, Bryce point and Inspiration point.
+Some stops you really shouldn’t miss while at Bryce: The Natural Bridge (photo below), Far view Point, Sunset and Sunset Point, Bryce

 Bryce National Park: UT-63 Bryce, Utah 84764

-My time in Utah was short, but filled with these beautiful sights.
-Unfortunately we weren’t able to visit Zion National Park because we arrived too late, but hopefully I get another chance to visit it someday (the parking space is very limited and cars were stood there most of the day because you had to take a shuttle bus to the actual park).
+My time in Utah was short but filled with these beautiful sights.
+Unfortunately, we weren’t able to visit Zion National Park because we arrived too late.
+Hopefully, I get another chance to visit it someday (the parking space is very limited and cars were stood there most of the day because you had to take a shuttle bus to the actual park).
 Thank you for reading this Utah Travel Guide.
 For any questions, please leave a comment below or send me a message!

 Have you ever been to Utah?
 What’s your favourite place there?